WELCOME | REGULAR SUBMISSION | LATE BREAKING SUBMISSION* | CLINICAL CASE REPORT | TOPICS | ABSTRACT EMBARGO

 - We have introduced the use of “Keywords” in the submission process.
-All submitted case reports are mandated to select at least one and a maximum of 3 keywords in the list provided on the submission page.
+All submitted case reports are mandated to select at least two and a maximum of five keywords in the list provided on the submission page.
 These keywords should be related to your case report.

 - Please ensure that your abstract does not contain spelling, grammatical or scientific errors, as it will be reproduced exactly as submitted.
 No proofreading will be done.

-- The inclusion of trade names/brand names is NOT allowed in the care report.
+- The inclusion of trade names/brand names is NOT allowed in the case report.
 The mentioning of agents/molecules must follow the scientific standard for publications.

 - The presenting author can be any of the listed authors without affiliations to industry.